-Do check in with the Information for Parents section of the school website www.stannesardclough.ie also

-Communication between School and Home:
+Do check in with the Information for Parents section of the school website www.stannesardclough.ie also Communication between School and Home: (Defended to Ct.
+Anna's Communications Deliver)

 (Refer also to St Anne's Communications Policy)

 Parents and teachers working together can provide the optimum experience and support for children.
 At St Anne's we aim to inform parents on day-to-day events and activities through